When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 Beautiful strands of flavour - gotta love the colour!

-Instead of pistachios, chopped hazelnuts work really well too, and maybe almonds because of the firmness of the nuts.
+Instead of pistachios, toasted chopped hazelnuts work really well too, and maybe almonds because of the firmness of the nuts.

 I might just have to make more batches using different nuts to find out, not a hardship by any means!